 Day 1: Descend down the Continental Divide and meet up with the rail-trail system of Summit County.
 Circle Lake Dillon, ride through the mountain town of Frisco and hop on the Blue River Bikeway all the way into Breckenridge.

 Day 2: Bike down to Frisco and up to the Copper Ski Resort to lunch.
 Van shuttle over Vail Pass to Eagle, CO and ride through the breathtaking Glenwood Canyon to the world’s largest hot springs pool at Glenwood Hot Springs & Lodge.

-Day 3: Mount Sopris will come into view as you ride up the Rio Grande Trail to lunch in Carbondale.
+Day 3: Mount Sopris will come into view as you ride up the renowned and gorgeous Rio Grande Trail to lunch in Carbondale.
 The Rio Grande Trail is a mostly paved rail-trail that follows the Roaring Fork River.
 Head up the Crystal River Trail towards the “Ruby of the Rockies,” Redstone.

 Day 4: Coast down to Carbondale and then up the Rio Grande Rail Trail for lunch alongside the Roaring Fork River.
 Take a shuttle up to the Maroon Bells glacial lake, which, along with its trio of 14,000-foot peaks, is the most photographed site in Colorado.
 Coast down to lodging in Aspen.

 Day 5: Van shuttle over Independence Pass and explore the historic district of Leadville, meander about and enjoy lunch on your own.
 Ride the 11-mile loop of the Mineral Belt National Recreation Trail at an altitude of 10,000 feet, cross the Continental Divide via Tennessee Pass, and descend to your nights lodging in Red Cliff, CO.

 Day 6: Enjoy your last day with 19 miles of downhill coasting!
 Take the 10 Mile Canyon Trail down from Vail Pass to Silverthorne, where you’ll have your last group lunch at the Silverthorne Recreation Center.